The Benefits of Seaweed Are Worth Eating This Slimy Superfood

+When was the last time you incorporated seaweed into your meal (or snacks)?
 Sure, we’ve all dabbled in seaweed.
 After all, your sushi rolls come wrapped in it and you may even occasionally order the side of seaweed salad.
-But here’s why you may want to promote this key ingredient from novelty item to pantry staple.

-“Seaweed is very nutrient-dense,” our director of education, Sarah Greenfield, tells me.
+“Seaweed is very nutrient-dense,” Sarah Greenfield, RD, tells me.
 “First, it’s incredibly rich in iodine, which supports the health of your thyroid and metabolism.”
 She also notes that iodine is hard to find in other foods, but is abundant in seaweed.

 Here are six types of seaweed to look for on the shelves of your grocery store.
 Also listed are seaweed’s many benefits and how to prepare it.

 You’re probably most familiar with this type of seaweed since it’s the kind used to wrap sushi rolls.
 In recent years, it’s been sold in small, flavored sheets as a low-calorie snack.
 (Personally, I prefer to buy the larger sheets; it’s cost-effective and requires less plastic packaging.
 Win, win!)

 Indeed, a large sheet of nori contains only five calories but can boast iodine, potassium, magnesium, calcium, iron, zinc, and vitamins A, C, and B12.